-ioMosaic PRFS analysis and audit was performed using our software SuperChems™, a component of Process Safety Office® SuperChems™ to analyze the process safety data and identify potential deviations.
+ioMosaic PRFS analysis and audit was performed using our software Process Safety Office® SuperChems™ to analyze the process safety data and identify potential deviations.
 The scope of work included all relief devices and associated protected equipment, classified by client personnel to be PSM-covered and non-PSM-covered.
 This project also determined the adequacy of the effluent handling system serving the facility based on the relief systems as-installed and controlling global scenario(s).

-ioMosaic highlighted 356 items of concern in a detailed list of the potential deviations from industry codes, standards, RAGAGEP, and client corporate guidelines.
-This list, along with initial discussions of potential mitigation options for each item, was reviewed with the client process safety management and operations groups.
+ioMosaic highlighted for the client 356 items of concern, delivering a detailed list of potential deviations from industry codes, standards, RAGAGEP, and client corporate guidelines.
+This list, along with initial discussions of potential mitigation options for each item, was shared with the client's process safety management and operations groups.
 As a result of the detailed baseline revalidation study, subsequent projects have been discussed to resolve the identified deviations.
 The client now has peace of mind.